prebid/Prebid.js/dev-docs/show-video-with-a-dfp-video-tag.md

 + build a video tag from the DFP ad server tag
 + invoke the video player with the video tag you just built

-Along the way we'll log a few things to the Console to make sure things are working.
+Along the way we'll log a few things to the browser console to make sure everything is working.

 ### 1. Create a video ad unit